 As Copyright owner, if you wish to lift certain restrictions in Copyright Law e.g. copying for teaching/instruction or any educational purpose, you must state this.
 Equally you must obtain permission to use someone else's material unless your use falls under a statutory provision or a licence.

 If you wish to retain control over who does what, when and how, you may licence particular uses for specified periods of time to individuals/organisations.

-Licensing scheme introduced in the US which allows rights owners to attach a licence to digitised works using symbols, specifying permitted uses outside of the legal exceptions.
+Creative Commons is a licensing scheme introduced in the US which allows rights owners to attach a licence to digitised works using symbols, specifying permitted uses outside of the legal exceptions.

 CC licences are unsuitable where third party rights are included.

 In order to prove that you are the original creator/author of a newly created work, in the event of a dispute, it has been suggested a copy of the material is mailed to yourself or someone in a position of trust, but not opened when the package arrives.
 The Post Office postmark will act as proof of when the material was first created.
 Any official date stamp e.g. a bank stamp would serve the same purpose if the material is in a sealed package and remains sealed until presented as proof, as required.